Aid Stations 101

 From the runners standpoint, aid stations at a trail-race / ultramarathon exist so they have a place to get food and water so they can continue running and finish the race.
 From the race organizations standpoint, it gives us a place to check on the runners to make sure they are doing ok and are able to continue running – aid stations are also where we track runners progress, record their bib numbers etc. Simply put, the primary reason we have aid stations is for the runners safety and to help the runners accomplish their goal of safely finishing the race.

-In the Covid-era it is important to be recognize the fact that people will have different tolerances regarding their personal space.
+It is important to recognize that people have different tolerances regarding personal space.
 Please take extra care to ask runners what kind of help they need if any, rather than just rushing in.
-Almost all food is pre-packaged and there will be ample hand-sanitizer.

 Working an aid station: